neondatabase/postgresql_anonymizer/docs/masking_functions.md

 they serve 2 different purposes.
 With pseudonymization, the real data can be rebuild using the pseudo data, the masking rules and the seed.
-If an attacker gets access to these 3 elements, he/she can easily re-identify some people using `brute force` or `dictionnary` attacks.
+If an attacker gets access to these 3 elements, he/she can easily re-identify some people using `brute force` or `dictionary` attacks.
 Therefore, you should protect any pseudonymized data and your seeds with the same level of security that the original dataset.
-The GDPR makes it very clear that personal data which have undergone pseudonymization are still considered to be personnal information (see [Recital 26])
+The GDPR makes it very clear that personal data which have undergone pseudonymization are still considered to be personnel information (see [Recital 26])

-In a nutshell: pseudonymization may be usefull in some use cases.
+In a nutshell: pseudonymization may be useful in some use cases.
 But if your goal is to comply with GDPR or similar data regulation, it is clearly a bad solution.